concretesolutions/kappuccino/README.md

 There are two methods of hierarchy matchers: Parent and Descendant.

 #### Parent
-You can use Parent method in two ways: block matching or combining.
+You can use Parent method with two different approaches: block matching or combining.

 <b>1 - Block matching:</b><br />
 For block matching, pass the parentId as method parameter.